-There are all kinds of different reasons why we should why we should not say something to our spouse when they’re not doing things the way we think they should.
-Sometimes we should be the ones to say something, and other times we shouldn’t.
+Are you wondering if you should say something to your spouse about a particular issue?
+That can be quite the dilemma!
+There are many different reasons why we should and why we should not say something to our spouse when they’re not doing things the way we think they should.
+Sometimes we should say something; but other times we shouldn’t.

 It’s also important to consider the timing of when we say what we believe we should.
 What we have to talk about might be better received if they’re approached at another time.

 Should You Say Something?

 “Have you ever walked around your home or office, trying to get a clear signal on your cell phone.
 You keep saying, ‘Can you hear me now?’
 In the same way, to keep relational communication lines clear, change your position.
 Set your perspective aside and put yourself in your mate’s shoes.